 Olde worlde English charm and proper Sussex fodder await you at the Midhurst Museum Tea Rooms.
 Set in a 16th century hayloft located above the museum in Knockhundred Market, they serve Sussex cream teas and Sussex cheese teas!
 Happy days.

 Away from the hustle and bustle of North Street, in Market Square is Gartons Coffee House.
 With tables in the pedestrian square, there’s a sense of tranquillity here although with the old stocks just around the corner, I felt a little nervous.

 We haven’t forgotten you Caffe Verdi but we ran out of time.
 Your cakes did look fabulous and we’ll be back!

-If you love a bit of café culture and coffee shop living, or if you are visiting Midhurst you may also like:
+If you love a bit of café culture and have enjoyed this post about coffee shops in Midhurst, you may also like:

 The Curse of Cowdray Ruins, Midhurst, West Sussex